srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/14-Manage access with RBAC.md

     ![Screenshot of the Activity log page with configured filter.](../images/1503.png)

-3. Verify the Activity log shows your role assignment.(With your ODL Id).
+3. Verify the Activity log shows your role assignment.(With your User Id).

     **Note**: Can you figure out how to remove your role assignment?